SamueleGiraudo/Calimba/Help.md

 ### Root notes
-By default, the note specified by the shift `0` is the note $A$ of frequency $440$ Hz.
+By default, the note specified by the degree `0` is the note $A$ of frequency $440$ Hz.
 It is possible to change it with
 ```
 put root = st nst oct in phr
 ```